QuazChick/bedrock-wiki/docs/concepts/emojis.md

 ### Using the Emojis In-Game

-Once you have your custom emojis inside the `glyph_E0.png` or `glyph_E1.png`, you need to obtain it's corresponding letter/symbol which you will be able to copy-paste to display the emoji in-game.
+Once you have your custom emojis inside the `glyph_E0.png` or `glyph_E1.png`, you need to obtain it's corresponding letter/symbol which you will be able to copy-paste to display the emoji in-game using the converter below.

-_You can obtain the letter/symbol with the help of this [Glyph Web Tool](https://nhanaz.github.io/glyph/) made by @NhanAZ_

-### Finding the Correct Hex

-Alternatively, you may insert the character "code" of the emoji into the converter below to obtain it's corresponding letter/symbol.

-The first two characters are either `E0` or `E1`, depending on which file you added emojis to.
+The first two characters of the input are either `E0` or `E1`, depending on which file you added emojis to.

-The next two characters are the position inside the image like `<row><column>`, where each character is a number in hexadecimal numeral system.
+The next two characters are the position inside the image in the format `<row><column>`, where each character is a number in hexadecimal numeral system.
 You can find this number by referencing the images above.
 For example, the top-right square in `E0` is `0F`, and the bottom right is `FF`.

 So after you are done, it might look like `E102` (`E1` + `02`).